My Profile Photo

 Variation

-• Consider having an association between certain members of the team and regular client teams.
-Allow the team to build trust in the shared service capability and the individual to build understanding of the teams domain.
+Consider having an association between certain members of the team and regular client teams.
+This allows the team to build trust in the shared service capability while individuals build understanding of specific domains.

 Maintenance Teams - The “keep it alive” team

 Sometimes a product or group of components needs to be put into “maintenance only” mode.
-Essentially there is nothing new to be done in that code base and you need a group of people to run maintenance only tasks.
-This team is intended for that.
+There’s nothing new to be done in that codebase and you need a group of people to handle maintenance-only tasks.

 Composition (Total 4 - 6 members)

-• Senior to Staff level tech lead to support others in their break down of work and to pre-digest the challenges around the challenge
+• Senior to Staff level tech lead to support others in their breakdown of work and to pre-digest challenges

-• Often the rest of the group is largely junior members who are happy to learn their tradecraft in this kind of environment.
+• Often the rest of the group consists largely of junior members who are happy to learn their tradecraft in this kind of environment

 Work Style